charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 | GND  | GND     | Ground |
 | VCC  | 3v3     | Power positive (3.3V power supply input) |

 The configuration that worked for us with the FireBettle2 ESP32-E and FireBettle2 ESP32-S3 boards is as follows (as defined by the ESPHome substitutions in the YAML file).
 Keep in mind that GPIO pins often have multiple names.
-To identify the physical GPIO pin on the ESP32, you'll need to consult the manufacturer’s documentation.
+You'll need to consult the manufacturer's documentation to identify the physical GPIO pin on the ESP32.
 In this case, FireBettle provides detailed wikis, which are great resources for getting the pin mappings correct.

 The example below assumes you've set up an add-on/Docker service within Home Assistant.
 However, the URL can be anything accessible on your local network, as long as the payload is a PNG image with the correct resolution.
 For the 13.3" K model, the required resolution is 960x680 pixels.